ni/nimble/specs/templates/fast-based-component.md

 - *Methods*
 - *Events*
 - *CSS Classes and Custom Properties that affect the component*
-- *Built-in CSS Properties that affect the component (e.g. width/max-width)*
+- *Built-in CSS Properties that affect the component.
+In particular, how is it sized?*
 - *Slots*

 ### Angular integration